Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Optimization

 \subsection{Tuning Regularization Parameters via Pathwise Grid Search}

 For non-convex penalized problems with a single regularization parameter $\lambda$, recent path-following routines apply proximal gradient descent or coordinate descent over a decreasing sequence of regularization parameters \citep{wang2014optimal,zhao2018pathwise}.
-At each new $\lambda$, these routines use a warm start, initializing at the solution of the prior $\lambda$.
-The result is a sequence of estimates across a range of penalization levels, also called a regularization or solution path.
+At each new $\lambda$, these routines initialize at the solution of the prior $\lambda$.
+The result is a sequence of estimates across a range of penalization levels, also called a regularization path.
 Under certain conditions these `approximate path-following' approaches yield high-quality local solutions with attractive theoretical properties, even when the loss and/or regularizer are non-convex.
-Heuristically, many non-convex objective functions are locally convex in the neighborhood of well-behaved optima, and so incrementally optimizing over a sequence of small changes to $\lambda$ with warm starts ensures that each local solution remains in the convex neighborhood of the subsequent penalized function's solution.
+Heuristically, many non-convex objective functions are locally convex in the neighborhood of well-behaved optima, and so incrementally optimizing over a sequence of small changes to $\lambda$ ensures that each local solution remains in the convex neighborhood of the solution under the previous $\lambda$.

 Therefore, we develop a pathwise approach to the penalized illness-death model \eqref{eq:optimpensep} with a search routine over a two-dimensional grid of the sparsity parameter $\lambda_1$ and fusion parameter $\lambda_2$ (Figure~\ref{fig:gridsearchplot}).
 This routine consists of an outer loop decrementing $\lambda_1$ as in standard pathwise algorithms, and an inner loop comprising a branching pathwise search over increasing $\lambda_2$ values.
 The resulting grid search of the model space slowly grows the number of non-zero coefficient estimates as $\lambda_1$ decreases in the outer loop, and then explores how the resulting non-zero coefficients fuse as $\lambda_2$ increases in the inner loop.
 Assuming sparsity of the regression coefficients, a straightforward choice to begin the pathwise regularization grid search routine is to set $\bbeta=\mathbf{0}$, and set the remaining parameters to the unadjusted MLE estimates fit without covariates.
-Optimization at each point warm starts with initialization from the solution at the prior relevant step.
+Optimization at each point initializes from the solution at the prior relevant step.